A Standard Secured Card

 Since the card does not come with rewards or special categories, you use the card as you wish.
 This means for travel, groceries, movie tickets, etc. as long as you spend within your set credit limit.
 It’s just as important to pay your bill on time every time.
 It would benefit you even more to pay your bills in full, that way you don’t accrue interest.
 Paying only the minimum could dig a hole in your funds and prevent you from fixing your credit score.
 Citi® offers options like autopay, online bill pay and alerts to make it easier for you.
 You should note that Citi® will send monthly reports to the credit bureau about your account.
 So even one late or returned payment could hurt your credit score and slap you with a variable penalty APR of up to 29.99%.

-The card’s regular APR is 23.74%, varying based on the Prime Rate, for purchases and balance transfers.
-Cash advances carry an APR of 26.24% that will vary with the Prime Rate.
+The card’s regular APR is 22.49%, varying based on the Prime Rate, for purchases and balance transfers.
+Cash advances carry an APR of 25.24% Variable that varies with the Prime Rate.
 Any cash advances you make will also cost either $10 or 5% of the transaction amount, whichever is greater.
 Your balance transfers will also cost a fee of either $5 or 3% of the transaction amount, whichever is greater.
 Be careful when traveling abroad, as well, since foreign transactions carry a fee of 3% of the transaction amount in U.S. dollars.

 What’s the Catch